 Teaching Mainstreamed Students with Hearing Loss

 Video for Parents, Teachers and Students

-HLAA Member Zina Jawadi, a high school senior who has a hearing loss produced a video for teachers and school staff who have students with hearing loss.
+HLAA Member Zina Jawadi, produced a video for teachers and school staff who have students with hearing loss.
+She made the video when she was a senior in high school before she went to Stanford Univiesity.
 The video is open captioned.
 [View video]

 Protecting Kids’ Hearing: Why it Matters